 BACKGROUND

-Hepatitis C virus (HCV) is a leading cause of liver-related morbidity and mortality worldwide.
-World Health Organization released an integrated strategy targeting HCV-elimination until 2030.
+Hepatitis C virus (HCV) is a leading cause of worldwide liver-related morbidity and mortality.
+The World Health Organization released an integrated strategy targeting HCV-elimination by 2030.
 This study aims to estimate the required interventions to achieve elimination using updated information for direct-acting antiviral (DAA) treatment coverage, to compute the total costs (including indirect/societal costs) of the strategy and to identify whether the elimination strategy is cost-effective/cost-saving in Greece.

 AIM